 Online guestbook, condolences and tribute video available at www.thompsonsmithnesbitt.com

-To send flowers to the family of Richard Saylor, please visit Tribute Store
+To plant a tree in memory of Richard Saylor, please visit Tribute Store

 Monday, February 3, 2020